Jubatian/rrpge-spec/README.rst

 - 16bit CISC CPU with user / supervisor mode separation, memory protection, with a highly orthogonal instruction set.
 Notable features are small chunk (even bit) level memory accesses, no flags logic, and complex function call instructions.
-The CPU is provided with 2 MWords of data memory (half of which is also used for audio) of which 1792 KWords are available to the user.
+The CPU is provided with CPU Data memory of which 64 KWords are available to the user as Data, 32 KWords as Stack, while another 64 KWords contain the application code.

+- 32bit Peripheral system on a separate bus, operating in parallel with the CPU.
+1M * 32bits of Peripheral RAM is provided on this bus, accessible by the CPU through a streaming interface.

-- 32bit Graphic Display Generator & Accelerator unit capable of outputting 50-70Hz 640x400 4bit or 320x400 8bit graphics.
-Notable features are display
+- Graphic Display Generator & Accelerator unit on the Peripheral bus capable of outputting 50-70Hz 640x400 4bit or 320x400 8bit graphics.
+Notable
-  list based line composing, and a FIFO assisted Accelerator capable to perform many types of fast blit operations.
-The graphics hardware is accompanied with 512 KWords of Video memory.
+  features are display list based line composing, and a FIFO assisted Accelerator capable to perform many types of fast blit operations.

-- 8bit Stereo digital audio output with up to 48KHz sampling frequency.
+- 8bit Stereo digital audio output with up to 48KHz sampling frequency on the Peripheral bus.

-- Mixer DMA peripheral capable to assist audio mixing algorithms.
+- FIFO assisted Mixer DMA peripheral capable to assist audio mixing algorithms.

 - Various input sources including, but not limited to digital gamepads, pointing devices, touch devices, and joysticks.